incrementalcapital/dydx/weth-dai-trading/README.md

 1. Login to the AWS console, fire up an EC2 instance, and secure shell it to the instance.
 2. Make sure you have python3 installed.
 3. Clone this repository.
-4. Prepare your wallet credentials by moving the example module (example-credentials.py) to credentials.py.
+4. Prepare your wallet credentials by copying the sample module (examples/credentials.py) to credentials.py.
-5. Use vi to edit the credentials.py module and add the private key of your wallet.
+5. Use vi to edit the credentials.py module.
+Add the public (walletaddress) and private keys of your wallet.
 6. Get PIP if it is not present.
 7. Download dYdX's Python stuff.